Selfie (2022 film): Release

-The trailer of the film was released on 2 December 2021.
-The film was released in theaters on 1 April 2022.
+Selfie was released in theaters on 1 April 2022.

-Home media

-The post-theatricial digital rights of the film were sold to Aha.
-The satellite rights of the film were sold to Colors Tamil.

 Reception

 Sruthi Raman of The Times of India who gave 3 out of 5 stars after reviewing the film stated that "As much as the film tries to explore an unexplored topic, it sometimes falters to keep up with the pace it starts off with—this is apparent especially in the climax, where the much-awaited loose ends are tied up with rushed sequences".
 Bhuvanesh Chandar of Cinema Express who gave 3.5 out of 5 stars after reviewing the film stated that "Debutant Mathi Maran has clearly made the most of his resources and a largely new cast to deliver a serious, self-aware film that depends largely on its good writing".
 Bharathy Singaravel of The News Minute who gave 3 out of 5 stars after reviewing the film stated that "On the whole Selfie is a laudable first attempt by Mathi Maran, who has previously been associated with director Vetrimaaran".
 Haricharan Pudipeddi of Hindustan Times wrote that "Despite the initial lag, the film picks up after Kanal’s character gets involved in the chaos.
 The film has a heavy hangover of Vetrimaaran’s Pollathavan, especially in its style and some action scenes.
 Two action sequences which take place inside a room stand out and serve as the talking points of the movie.
 The climax does feel rushed but the fact that the film doesn’t try and glorify Kanal’s character by the end deserves some praise."

 However, Critic from Maalai Malar noted that "Director Madhi is bound by scenes that cannot be guessed as to what will happen next after a clear screenplay.
 The fake parents scene is a good twist.
 Madhimaran has done a good job among the characters."